JPClow3/League-AI-Oracle/README.md

 │   ├── ChampionContext.tsx # Fetches and provides all champion data app-wide
 │   └── DraftContext.tsx    # Manages the transient state for the Strategy Forge
 ├── data/
+│   ├── scenarios.ts        # Data for the new Draft Scenarios module
 │   └── strategyInsights.ts # The crucial strategic primer injected into AI prompts
 ├── hooks/
 │   ├── useCommands.ts      # Logic for the command palette (Ctrl+K)